bmoeskau/Extensible/README.md

 ### Generating Docs

-The jar file for the Ext-doc tool ([http://ext-doc.org/](http://ext-doc.org/)) is also included.
+The jar file for the [Ext-doc](http://ext-doc.org/) utility is also included.
 If you'd like to generate docs as part of your build, simply pass `-d` as a command line arg to the build script (e.g., `sh build.sh -d` or `build -d`) and the current documentation will also be created under `/docs`.

-### Deployment
+## Deployment

 For use in your own application, you'll simply include the built framework files, just like any other typical Ext application dependencies.
-This could also be your own custom build files, if applicable.
+This could be your own custom-built files, if you've made any changes to the Extensible source.
 For example:

     <!-- Load the Ext and Extensible CSS -->
     <link rel="stylesheet" type="text/css" href="path/to/extjs/resources/css/ext-all.css" />